This Mint.com review was written by our guest Jim from AcceleratedFI. Enjoy!

 Mint’s budgeting tool is really powerful and comes with several predefined categories that apply to almost everyone.
 These are things like mortgage, bills, groceries, restaurants, etc.

 However, one of the best features of their budgeting tool is the ability to create custom categories.
+This is a nice feature that sets it apart from other Mint alternatives.

 If you want to save for a trip to Fiji, add it as a custom category.
 Want to save for new windows or a new roof on your house?
 Custom category.